Below are discharge instructions for ACL reconstruction surgery.

 Knee bandages should remain in place following surgery.
 They will be changed in the office during your first post-operative appointment.

-Showers are acceptable but please do NOT submerge the leg under water.
-It is suggested you use a large plastic bag wrapped at the top to try to prevent water leaking onto the dressing.
+Showers are acceptable after 48 hours– it is suggested you use a large plastic bag wrapped at the top to try to prevent water leaking onto the dressing.
 Please call the office if the bandages become soaked.

 It is common to experience temporary swelling around the knee joint, which will give you stiffness and discomfort.
 This may last for several weeks after the surgery.
 To minimize the swelling, utilize the ice machine supplied and elevate the leg above the level of your heart.
 If you notice excessive swelling about the leg/ankle/foot please contact the office.